Zoho Office Suite

 Zoho Office Suite is an online office suite developed by Zoho Corporation.

 History

 Zoho Office Suite was launched in 2005 with a web-based word processor.
 Additional products, such as those for spreadsheets and presentations, were incorporated later into the suite.
 The applications are distributed as software as a service (SaaS).
+The company later launched an email and collaboration suite, Zoho Workplace, which bundled the office suite along with email, meetings, chat, file management and others.

 Products

 Zoho uses an open API for its Writer, Sheet, Show, Creator, Meeting, and Planner products.
 It also has plugins into Microsoft Word and Excel, an OpenOffice.org plugin, and a plugin for Firefox.

 Zoho Office Suite is free for individuals but offers a plan for teams, which includes Zoho WorkDrive, Zoho Workplace and other Zoho apps.

 In October 2009, Zoho integrated some of their applications with the Google Apps online suite.